robgmsn/PureDigit/README.md

    N.B.
 The calibration settings are stored in EEPROM, which is overwritten every time the module is flashed, therefor the calibration routing will run everytime the module is flashed.

+  #### encodeVal(value)

-  encodeVal(value) - Call this to increment or decrement a value with the rotary encoder.
+    Call this to increment or decrement a value with the rotary encoder.

-  display(digit, mode, dp) - The display has two modes:
+  #### display(digit, mode, dp)

+    The display has two modes:

-                                1) Standard 0 - 9 digital digit.
+    1. Standard 0 - 9 digital digit.
-                                2) Positional representation with 12 values.
+    2. Positional representation with 12 values.
 Where the knob is pointing!

     This uses the result of a modulo calculation so the value can be greater than 12 and it will keep rotating.
 It can't go less than zero though.

+  #### displayOff()

-  displayOff() - Turns the display off.
+    Turns the display off.
 Useful if you want it to flash.

+  #### dacWrite(value)

-  dacWrite - Write a value to the DAC.
-Yes, it's got a 20V P2P voltage!! :D
-             0    =   +10V
+    Write a value to the DAC.
+Yes, it's got a 20V P2P voltage!! :D 0    =   +10V
              2048 =   0V
              4095 =   -10V

+  #### dacWriteCal(value)

-  dacWriteCal - Same as above, but uses the calibration settings.
+    Same as above, but uses the calibration settings.
 If you want the output to match the input, this is the method to use.

+  #### adcRead(channel)

-  adcRead(channel) - Read a 20V P2P from the DAC, channel 1 or 2.
+    Read a 20V P2P from the DAC, channel 1 or 2.
 Voltages as above.

   ### Example Sketch